cert-manager/website/content/docs/tutorials/getting-started-aws-letsencrypt/README.md

 This is known as the [DNS-01 challenge type](https://letsencrypt.org/docs/challenge-types/#dns-01-challenge).

-cert-manager can create that DNS record for you in by using the AWS Route53 API but it needs to authenticate first, and currently the most secure method of authentication is to use a [dedicated Kubernetes ServiceAccount token](../../configuration/acme/dns01/route53.md#referencing-your-own-serviceaccount-within-in-an-issuer-or-clusterissuer).
+cert-manager can create that DNS record for you in by using the AWS Route53 API but it needs to authenticate first, and currently the most secure method of authentication is to use an [IAM Role with dedicated Kubernetes ServiceAccount](../../configuration/acme/dns01/route53.md#iam-role-with-dedicated-kubernetes-serviceaccount).
 The advantages of this method are that cert-manager will use an ephemeral Kubernetes ServiceAccount Token to authenticate to AWS and the token need not be stored in a Kubernetes Secret.

 > 📖 Read about [other ways to configure the ACME issuer with AWS Route53 DNS](../../configuration/acme/dns01/route53.md).